webbouwer/bookme/README.md

 Booking calendar - an appointment request app build with html, css, javacript, js fullcalendar library and php

-## ICS soruce
+## ICS source link
-The calendar requires an .ics source link for calculating booking options (realtime)
+The calendar requires an .ics source link for calculating realtime booking options (on page load)

 ### Configuration
 Create a folder 'config' and add following variables: